Kabi10/ratemyemployer/README.md

 1. Go to the "Actions" tab in your repository
 2. Select "Fetch Company News" workflow
 3. Click "Run workflow"
 4. Select the branch and click "Run workflow"

-This is useful for testing or forcing an immediate news update.